About a month ago I decided to give it a try with some modern code editor than my favorite VIM+TMux combo. And after some research I chose VS Code.

 Separate auto-test for every branch in the flow

-If I am designing a chat bot that helps the user to figure out the best route from point A to point B then my business logic will be the following:
+If I am designing a chat bot that helps the user to figure out the best route from point A to point B then my business logic will be the following:1.
+Wait until requested by a user

 2. Get A from the user